 - 1. Apply the knowledge to calculate angles, distances and levels - 2.
-Identify data collection methods and prepare field notes for levels, Interpret survey data and compute areas and volumes - 3.
-Understand working principles of survey instruments and apply the knowledge of trigonometric leveling - 4.
-Understand and apply the corrective measures on measurement errors - 5.
-Apply the knowledge on curve alignment by different methods - 6.
-Understand & apply the principles and concepts of modern equipment and its methodologies
+Identify data collection methods and prepare field notes - 3.
+Understand the working principles of survey instruments, measurement errors and corrective measures - 4.
+Interpret survey data and compute areas and volumes, levels by different type of equipment and relate the knowledge to the modern equipment and methodologies